Moving to Elizabeth: 12 Things To Know (2022 Guide)

 During the week and on holidays, even the toll roads get congested.
 Peak hours start as early as 6–9 a.m. for commuters and again from 4–7 p.m. heading home.
 Tolls for bridges and tunnels entering New York vary but allow only vehicles.
 No pedestrian or bicycle traffic is permitted.

 Elizabeth Public Schools supports one of the largest school districts in the area, serving nearly 28,000 students from Pre-K–12 with a student-teacher ratio of 13:1.
 The district's 36 schools comprise 19 preschools, 26 elementary and middle schools, and seven high schools.
 Schools follow the New Jersey Department of Education policies.

 Elizabeth's education systems offer parents and children a choice between traditional public schools and academy charter school learning programs.

 - William F. Halloran

 Moving to Elizabeth, New Jersey, has a combination of qualities for different lifestyles.
 Residents have access to career opportunities in Elizabeth and the surrounding areas.
 Additionally, the nearness of New York City, one of the world's leaders in commerce, has its advantages.

 Elizabeth is where friends and family relax and socialize among the cafés, breweries, and coffee houses while taking in the arts, culture, and local nightlife.
 Who doesn't enjoy spending time in the park, walking trails, or weekend getaways at the shore?

-Read Our Moving Guides For Each City Below
+Read Our Moving Guides For Each Area Below